melalolito/ai-sql-chatbot/README.md

 # ai-sql-chatbot

 This AI-powered chatbot transforms natural language questions into SQL queries, making data access easier for analysts and business stakeholders.
-Designed for Snowflake, it enables users to retrieve data without writing SQL.
+Designed for Snowflake, it enables users to retrieve data without needing coding.

 The tool is designed to support multiple business pillars by connecting to different prompt files, each tailored to specific datasets and query logic for different business needs.